scheb/tombstone/README.md

 When you want to identify and clean-up dead code in a project, static code analysis tools are the weapon of choice.
 But these tools have some limitations, especially in a dynamic language like PHP:

-- They can only tell you, if a piece of code is referenced, not if it's actually used.
+- They can only tell you, if a piece of code is referenced, not if it's actually used
-- They cannot resolve dynamic or generated call paths.
+- They cannot resolve dynamic or generated call paths

 Tombstones provide a way to track if a piece of code is actually invoked. **They are executable markers in your code**, that you can place where you suspect dead code.
 Then, you collect tombstone invocations on production.
 After a while,